Sequences

 A sequence can include jobs that run on different types of IBM StreamSets engines.
 For example, you can create a sequence that first runs a Data Collector job to load data to a data warehouse, and then runs a Transformer job to transform that data.

 You can add a start condition to a sequence to schedule the time when the sequence starts.
-You can configure a condition between steps that determines if the next step automatically starts when a job in the previous step encounters an error.
+You can configure a step start condition that determines if the step automatically starts when a job in the previous step encounters an error.
 Additionally, you can add a finish condition to a step to define when the job stops running.

 Although sequences run on a schedule, you can manually run a sequence so that the sequence starts immediately.
 For troubleshooting purposes, you can also manually run a step in a sequence.